Lincoln-Cybernetics/Cellular-Explorer-Prototype/README.md

 Green: Conway's Game of Life (B3/S2)
 Pink:   turns on if an odd number of its neighbors are on (otherwise off)
-Yellow: turns on if an even number of its neighbors are on (otherwise off) To return to normal running after Editing the cells or their states, press "Play/Pause".
+Yellow: turns on if an even number of its neighbors are on (otherwise off)
+Grey: takes on the value of one of its neighbors (defaults to the neighbor directly beneath the cell, no support for other neighbors, yet) To return to normal running after Editing the cells or their states, press "Play/Pause".